DurgaPrashad/investAI/README.md

 4. **Growth & Recommendations:** Summarize and recommend using AI-driven scoring
 5. **Scalable API:** Modular endpoints for each analysis step

 ## How Python Works in This Project

-The Python backend powers all AI and data analysis features.
+The Python backend powers all AI and data analysis features for Finxan AI.
 It is organized into modular files for each capability:

 - **ingest.py:** Handles ingestion of founder materials and public data (pitch decks, transcripts, emails).
 - **benchmark.py:** Benchmarks startups against sector peers using financial multiples, hiring data, and traction signals.